 Welcome to my own hi-end professional recording and mixing studio !!!

-Hi My name is David, sound engineer with a full diploma from France and 12 years of experience in the music industry as a recording and mixing engineer.
+Hi My name is David, sound engineer with a full diploma from France and more than 15 years of experience in the music industry as a recording and mixing engineer.

-I am also play music from the age of 5, I learned piano and cello at the music academy in south france for more than 10 years, today I am playing and recording drums for myself and clients.
+I am also playing music from the age of 5, I learned piano and cello at the music academy in south France for more than 10 years, today I am playing and recording drums for myself and clients.

-Working in my personal professional recording studio, my equipment is based around my protools HD with a D-control 32 faders. but I'm using the best of both world, mixing with plug-ins and hi-end analog outboard.
+Working in my personal professional mixing room, my equipment is based around my protools and universal audio Apollo x system.
+However I'm using the best of both world, mixing with plug-ins, hi-end analog outboard and analog summing mixer.

 Q: Describe the most common type of work you do for your clients.

 A: Usually people are coming to our studio because few reasons, first the reputation of the place and the people working at.
 Second our high end equipment in the studio, from instruments, microphones to hi-end analog equipment and monitoring. finally, the size of the studio, 1 large room, 2 medium recording booth and a nice and large control room.
 So you can record until 7 people live.

 Q: Tell us about your studio setup.

 A: the studio is based around a protools HD rig and an icon d-control. we have a lot of different microphones and preamps to find the best match for your needs